tier4/CalibrationTools/sensor/README.md

 ```

 In addition to specifying required frames and calibration services names, the calibrator interfaces are also to post-process the calibration results if needed to accomodate to robotic frame conventions and other project-specific requirements.
 For example, camera-lidar calibration returns the `tf` from the optical link to the lidar itself.
-However, in most scenarios instead of the optical link, the camera link is preferred in configuration files (the camera link has different axes), and some lidars prefer to use their `base_link` (footprint),
+However, in most scenarios instead of the optical link, the camera link is preferred in configuration files (the camera link has different axes), and some lidars prefer to use their `base_link` (footprint).

 For example, at Tier IV, most sensors are mounted in a structure called `sensor_kit`, and then the sensor calibration is represented as a `sensor_kit_base_link -> sensor_frame`.
 In particular, for the case of camera-lidar, the `tf` that represents the camera-lidar calibration in most of our projects is `sensor_kit_base_link -> cameraX/camera_link`.
 To transform the `tf` that the calibrator returns (`lidar -> cameraX/camera_optical_link`) to the one we need to save, the post-process step can be implemented as follows: